 In most cases, liposuction is not covered by Medicare or your private health insurance since it is a cosmetic procedure.

-You can expect the total cost of your liposuction surgery (including surgeon, anaesthetist and hospital fees) to start at around $7,500, although this can vary depending on the area/s treated.
-During your consultation with Dr Cope, we will provide you with a more accurate breakdown of the involved costs.
+Most liposuction surgery is performed in hospital and cost (including surgeon, anaesthetist and hospital fees) starts at around $9,000, although this can vary depending on the area/s treated.
+After your consultation with Dr Cope, we will provide you with a detailed breakdown of the involved costs.

 Liposuction (liposculpture) reduces the amount of fat under the skin and relies on your skin elasticity in taking up the resulting loose skin – the younger you are the better your skin elasticity and the better your skin takes up after liposuction (liposculpture).

 Liposuction can be performed at any time of the year.
 However, everyone gets some bruising and swelling after the procedure, which can restrict swimming, walking on the beach and other sporting activities in summer.
 After liposuction a compression garment needs to be worn for at least a few weeks (sometimes up to 6-8 weeks), and it is more comfortable to do this in the winter months.

 Liposuction reduces bulges and for most patients the pinch thickness is somewhere between one third and one half of what is was before procedure * (results vary from person to person).

 Providing you stay at a stable weight after liposuction (liposculpture) the result will be permanent.
 Weight fluctuations (more than 5kgs) can sometimes change the result, as liposuction reduces the number of fat cells in the area permanently, making it harder to put on weight in that area.
 Large fluctuations of weight can create bulges in other areas, as the fat being deposited has to go somewhere.

 Most liposuction is performed under general anaesthetic in an accredited hospital, either as a day-surgery procedure or overnight stay, depending on what you are like with recovery from anaesthetic and how much liposuction is performed.